 However, we still live in a society where individuals that belong to a majority group often benefit from a system that places minority groups at a disadvantage.
 There are several laws in place that seek to deter this type of discrimination.

-A SHRM article emphasizes: “Discrimination costs employers millions of dollars every year, not to mention the countless hours of lost work time, employee stress and the negative public image that goes along with a discrimination lawsuit.”
+As a Society for Human Resource Management (SHRM) article emphasizes: “Discrimination costs employers millions of dollars every year, not to mention the countless hours of lost work time, employee stress and the negative public image that goes along with a discrimination lawsuit.”
 Equal employment opportunity isn’t just the right thing to do, it’s the law.
 Specifically, it’s a series of federal laws and Executive Orders designed to eliminate employment discrimination.
 Illegal discrimination is the practice of making employment decisions such as hiring, compensation, scheduling, performance evaluation, promotion, and firing based on factors unrelated to performance.
-There are currently nine categories protected under federal law: age, disability, genetic information, national origin, pregnancy, race and color, religion and sex.
-Although the final category is being disputed (more on this later), the EEOC currently interprets “sex” to include gender, sexual orientation and gender identity.
+There are currently seven categories protected under federal law: age, disability, genetic information, national origin, pregnancy, race and color, religion and sex.